 David S. Siroky, PhD

 He studies conflict, cooperation and collective action in politics and economics.
-Most of this work has focused on three substantive areas: (1) nationalism, particularly its separatist and irredentist strains; (2) the dynamics of insurgency and counterinsurgency; and (3) the politics and international relations of Eastern Europe and Eurasia.
-He is also engaged in research on methodology, and has mainly worked on (1) big data and machine learning, including algorithmic modeling (e.g., Random Forests and GBDT) along with text mining (e.g., NLP), (2) computational modeling (e.g., complex systems and microscale models), and (3) causal inference with unobtrusive experimental techniques (e.g., endorsements, RRM, UCT).
+Most of this work has focused on three areas: (1) nationalism, particularly its separatist and irredentist strains; (2) the dynamics of insurgencies; and (3) military interventions.
+He is also engaged in research on methodology, and has mainly worked on (1) AI and machine learning, (2) microscale models of complex systems, and (3) causal inference with experimental techniques for sensitive topics.

-He has received major grants as PI and co-PI from the U.S. National Science Foundation, U.S. Department of State, and National Council for Eurasian and East European Research, along with research fellowships from the Fulbright Foundation, Zentrum fuer Interkulturelle Studien in Germany and Fondation Maison des Sciences de l'Homme in France.
-His work has been recognized with several awards, most recently the Deil S. Wright Best Paper Award from the American Political Science Association's section on Federalism and Intergovernmental Relations.
+He has received major grants as PI and co-PI from the U.S. National Science Foundation, U.S. Department of State, and National Council for Eurasian and East European Research, along with research fellowships from the Fulbright Foundation, Zentrum fuer Interkulturelle Studien in Germany and Fondation Maison des Sciences de l'Homme in France, and research awards such as the Stanley Hoffman and Deil Wright Awards from the American Political Science Association.

 Research Interests